Blog/Testimonials·8 min read

 5. WiserReview

-Brands use it to automate review requests and show off their social proof through email marketing campaigns on product pages, landing pages, and in their marketing funnels.
+Brands use it to automate review requests and display social proof on product pages, landing pages, and dedicated testimonial pages.

 WiserReview testimonial page example